Accelerate Denoising, Background Blur and Low-Light Camera Effects with KleidiAI and KleidiCV

 • KleidiCV enhances OpenCV performance with computation kernels optimized for Arm processors.

-Performances with KleidiCV and KleidiAI
+Performance with KleidiCV and KleidiAI

 You can run the benchmarks using the applications you built earlier.

-Run the first benchmark:
+Run the Background Blur benchmark:

 bin/cinematic_mode_benchmark 20 resources/depth_and_saliency_v3_2_assortedv2_w_augment_mobilenetv2_int8_only_ptq.tflite